JohnEarnest/ok/Readme.md

 oK mobile supports the `0:` verb for reading from (monadically) or writing to (dyadically) browser-local storage.
 If the left argument is an empty symbol, output will be printed to the console, as with most K interpreters.
 Symbols and strings are interchangeable as `0:` sources/destinations.
 Monadic `5:` produces a printable string representation of its right argument.

+The dyadic `6:` verb permits creating custom user menus.
+The left argument must be a string, which will be used as a title for the menu.
+The right argument may be either a list or a dictionary of monadic/niladic functions.
+If the right argument is a list, the menu will contain a button for each list item, and clicking the button will append that button's contents to the edit line.
+If the right argument is a dictionary, buttons will be created for each key and clicking the button will execute the associated monad/nilad.
+If the nilad returns a string, it will be appended to the edit line.
+Consider a few examples:

+	"simple"  6: ("foo";`bar;`baz);
+	"my menu" 6: `a`b!({`0:"pressed A";0};{`0:"pressed ",x;0});
+	"another" 6: `a`b!({`0:"pressed A";0};{"append this"});

 If you store a K string in a local storage variable named `boot`, it will be executed when oK mobile starts up.
 Similarly, if you store a dictionary in a local storage variable named `env` it will replace the default environment at startup.
 Either of these mechanisms may be used to stash your favorite utility functions or frequently used data.
 Recall that `.{}` can be used at the base level to retrieve a reference to the root environment, so `"env" 0: .{}` is one way to back up your entire workspace.
 Setting either `boot` or `env` to the empty list `()` will stub it out and prevent it from being used at startup.

 Finally, oK mobile supports a basic set of backslash commands: